api3dao/old-api3-docs/docs/airnode/v0.8/grp-providers/docker/deployer-image.md

 ### remove-with-receipt

 When an Airnode was deployed using the `deploy` command, a `receipt.json` file was created.
-This file, which is by default expected to be in the `config/` directory, is used to remove the Airnode.
-The `remove-with-receipt` command is the recommended way to remove a deployment.
+This file is used to remove the Airnode.
+The `remove-with-receipt` command is the recommended way to remove a deployment, but there are alternatives as described below.

 #### AWS